awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Contact flow time<a name="contact-flow-time-historical"></a>

-Total time a contact spent in a contact flow\.
+Total time a contact spent in a flow\.

-Outbound contacts don't start in a contact flow, so outbound contacts aren't included\.
+Outbound contacts don't start in a flow, so outbound contacts aren't included\.
 + Type: String \(*hh:mm:ss*\)
 + Category: contact record\-driven metric

 ## Contact handle time<a name="contact-handle-time-historical"></a>

 Total time that an agent spent on contacts, including [Customer Hold Time](#customer-hold-time-historical) and [After contact work time](#acw-historical)\.
-This includes any time spent on contacts while in a custom status\.
+This includes any time spent on contacts while in a custom status\. \(Custom status = the agent's CCP status is other than **Available** or **Offline**\.
+For example, Training would be a custom status\.\)

+Contact handle time is different from [Average handle time](#average-handle-time-historical)\.
+Contact handle time includes time spent in a custom status; Average handle time does not include it\.

 **Tip**
 If you want to exclude the amount of time spent in a custom status, see [Agent on contact time](#agent-on-contact-time-historical)\.